WHAT EVERY CHILD SHOULD LEARN – LOVE WORK

 The happiest people I meet and the most unpleasant people I observe confirm to me that it is not hard work but loving to work hard that is crucial to a fulfilling life.

 Loving work ranks in my top 3 most valuable skills.

 Hard work is a legitimate skill set.
 On the Regal Princess, over 1200 workers serve 3500 passengers.

-I asked this questioned of many workers from Croatia, South Africa, and the Philippines.
+I have asked this question of many workers from Croatia, South Africa, and the Philippines.

 The answer was always the same.
 The work is too hard!

-Yesterday we walked to a Broadway play.
-Each time I passed a beggar I asked myself this question, would these beggars be happier working the 13-hour shift on the Regal Princess than they are sitting on a cold curb hand stretched out, sad-faced, asking for money?
+Each time I pass a beggar I asked myself this question, would these beggars be happier working a 13-hour shift at a hard job than they are sitting on a cold curb hand stretched out, sad-faced, asking for money?